Juvenile Arthritis, Nutrition and Gut Health - The Emerging Research

-Hear from a Mom (Tasha) who has had great success on my program with her son.
-Click here to watch.
+Hear from a Mom (Tasha) who has had great success on The Parent's Roadmap to JIA Program with her son.
+Click here to watch her testimonial.

-Listen to my conversation about JIA with Andrew Whitfield Cook (video below).
+Listen to my conversation: A Functional Approach to JIA with Andrew Whitfield Cook (video below).

 Download my free eBook: The 5 Things I Wish I Knew When My Daughter Was Diagnosed with JIA eBook by clicking here.

 Read my response to the Australian Government’s Inquiry Into Childhood Rheumatic Diseases.
 You can read it by clicking here (I’m response #119).

 Ready to get started?
 There are 3 ways that you can work with me, depending on what will suit your child and family best.
 Click here to decide on the best option and get started today.